 What is an executor/administrator?

 An executor is the personal representative of the deceased who is named in the Will.
 An administrator is the person appointed as the personal representative in an intestate estate or where the executor named in a Will is not applying for probate.
 An application for a Grant for the estate of a Guernsey domiciled individual requires a personal appearance at the Bailiwick of Guernsey Probate Registry by the executor or administrator or their duly appointed attorney.
 In the event the executor or administrator is not resident in Guernsey the Bailiwick of Guernsey Probate Registry can prepare a postal oath to be sworn outside of the Island before a notary public or someone authorised to administer oaths.
 Carey Olsen Client Services (Guernsey) Limited is our in-house executorship company which provides an independent estate administration service including acting as agent for a non-Guernsey executor or administrator.

 What documents are required?

-- The original Guernsey Will (if any)
+- Guernsey Will.
+The original Guernsey Will (if any).

-- A certified copy passport and utility bill or bank statement (of no more than 3 months old) confirming the residential address(es) of the proposed personal representative(s).
+- Client Identification.
+A certified copy of passport(s) and utility bill(s) or bank statement(s) (of no more than 3 months old) confirming the residential address(es) of the proposed personal representative(s).

 What documents may be required?

-- This will be required on the first proving of the Will in Guernsey in the event the Will was not signed in Guernsey to prove that the Will was duly executed in accordance with the relevant law and is therefore capable of being admitted to proof in Guernsey.
+- Affidavit as to due execution.
+This will be required on the first proving of the Will in Guernsey in the event the Will was not signed in Guernsey to prove that the Will was duly executed in accordance with the relevant law and is therefore capable of being admitted to proof in Guernsey.

 The value is always taken at the date of death.
 The deceased’s assets to be valued for these purposes are his movable assets.